 Jennifer: I always get a little tender.
 When I think about my younger self, she was full of so much shame and so much fear and denial about it all.
 And I would just, I think I’d, go back and tell her that God’s not mad at you or disappointed in you because you have struggles.
 It’s okay.
 And you don’t have to try so hard to be so perfect.
 My younger self was so determined to be that perfect—good little Christian girl.
 You know, I was raised in church, and I knew all the right things, and I wanted to do all the right things.
 And that caused me to live in so much shame when I didn’t meet my expectations or what I thought God’s expectations were for me.

 But I think I would tell her that you know what God loves you, and you’re okay.
 And you don’t have to be so hard on yourself, and you can trust him.
 You can trust God.
 And you don’t have to have control over all things because he does.
 And you’re okay.
 Relax a little bit.
 I would tell her that I’m very tender toward my younger self.
 Bless her heart, too.

 Carrie: That’s awesome.
 Well, thank you for sharing with us today.

 Jennifer: Thank you so so much.
 I really appreciate it.

-Carrie: I like any time that we can combine our physical health, spiritual health, emotional health into a practice.
-And knowing that you’re increasing health for those different areas at the same time, we’d love for you to come interact with us on Facebook or Instagram.
+Carrie: I like any time we can combine our physical, spiritual, and emotional health into a practice.
+And knowing that you’re increasing health in those different areas at the same time, we’d love for you to interact with us on Facebook or Instagram.
 And we will put those links in the show notes for you.

 Hope for Anxiety and OCD is a production of By the Well Counseling.
-Our show is hosted by me, Carrie Bock, licensed professional counselor in Tennessee, opinions given by our guests are their own and do not necessarily reflect the use of myself or By The Well Counseling.
+Our show is hosted by me, Carrie Bock, a licensed professional counselor in Tennessee.
+Opinions given by our guests are their own and do not necessarily reflect the use of myself or By The Well Counseling.
 Our original music is by Brandon Mangrum.
-Until next time may you be comforted by God’s great love for you.
+Until next time, may you be comforted by God’s great love for you.